CPAFH Frequently Asked Questions

 How can I obtain a CPAFH Candidate Handbook and application?

 The CPAFH Candidate Handbook is available for download, or call our authorized testing partner, PSI Candidate Services at (833) 333-4755.
-An application is included in the Candidate Handbook.
-Mail the completed application and appropriate fee to PSI at the address indicated on the application.
+Candidates can apply and register for the exam online by following the instructions below.

 Can I apply for the CPAFH examination online?